 A crankcase heater is required if refrigerant tubing is longer than 80 ft.
-(24.38 m).
+(24.38 m), or when outdoor unit is 20 ft.
+(6.09m) below indoor unit.

 When equipped with a crankcase heater, energize heater a minimum of 24 hours before starting unit.
 To energize heater only, set thermostat to OFF mode and close electrical disconnect to outdoor unit.